proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

 ----------------

-Let us first introduce our example: a movie server at a dvd-club, implemented as an Erlang generic server (gen_server behaviour).
+Let us first introduce our example: a movie server at a dvd-club, implemented as an Erlang generic server (using the `gen_server` behaviour).
 The complete code of the server can be found [here](/code/movies/movie_server.erl).
 Nevertheless, for the most part of this tutorial we only need to understand the server's API.
 We describe it below:

 *   _Create a new account_